gijsvdbeuken/IPS3-DB02-analysis-security/README.md

 ### Goal

 **The primary goal of this research document is to investigate, analyze, and propose effective strategies for securing web applications by implementing secure routes, restricting access to specific pages through user codes, and enhancing user authentication mechanisms.
-The study aims to provide a comprehensive understanding of the challenges posed by the current system, explore viable security mechanisms, examine user authentication strategies, delve into user profile management and personalization within secure environments, and present practical case studies.**
+The research aims to provide a comprehensive understanding of the challenges posed by the current system, explore viable security mechanisms, examine user authentication strategies, delve into user profile management and personalization within secure environments, and present practical case studies.**

 **Ultimately, the research document seeks to contribute valuable insights and recommendations for improving the security and flexibility of web applications, ensuring a robust and user-friendly experience for authorized users while safeguarding sensitive information.**